openvinotoolkit/training_extensions/docs/source/tutorials/otx_cli/how_to_train/detection.rst

                             --load-weights outputs/weights.pth
                             --save-performance outputs/performance.json

-The validation output will look as following:
+We will get this validation output:

 .. code-block::